 Step 3.
 Set Paint to print your large image on multiple pages

 Now you’ve got your image opened in Paint.
 It’s time to tell Paint that you want the image to be printed on multiple pages.

 In order to do that, click or tap on the File tab on the ribbon and then Print.
 In the Print menu, click or tap Page Setup.

 The Page Setup dialog window is opened.

 This is the place where the magic happens.
-Along other printing options like the paper Size , Orientation or Margins , you will also find a section called Scaling.
+Along with other printing options like paper Size, Orientation, or Margins, you should also find a section called Scaling.

-Once you've decided exactly on how many pages you want the image to be printed, click or tap OK to save your settings.
+Once you’ve decided exactly how many pages you want the image to be printed on, click or tap OK to save your settings.

 Your settings are saved.

 Step 4.
 How to print a big picture on multiple pages using Paint

 Paint knows that you want it to print the image on multiple pages.
 All that remains is to start the printing process.
 Click/tap the File tab on the ribbon and then Print.
 You can also press CTRL + P on your keyboard.